-Nottingham City Council is a member of the Midlands Service Improvement Group (MSIG) which is a collective of Midlands and North West County, City and Unitary Councils who collaborate and share best practice to drive improvements and efficiencies within the Highways and Road Safety Disciplines of Local Authorities.
-The MSIG Highway Maintenance and Asset Management Task Group has worked to develop a set of High Level Principles for the Risk Based Approach to Safety Inspections and Defect Response times.
-Nottingham City Council has utilised the guidance documents produced by MSIG in the development of this highway safety inspection manual with a view to ensuring that highway users experience an appropriately consistent approach to highway safety inspection and maintenance.
+Nottingham City Council is a member of the Midlands Highway Alliance Plus (MHA+) which was formed from the merger of three regional efficiencies groups, the Midlands Highway Alliance, the Midlands Service Improvement Group and the West Midlands Highway Alliance.
+The new Alliance (July 2020) has a membership of 36 local highway authorities from across the Midlands and beyond, the alliance is managed by an Executive Board, to provide strategic direction, and a Programme Board, which gives a technical overview of the work of the groups.
+The Midland Service Improvement Group, (Highway Maintenance and Asset Management Task Group) worked to develop a set of High-Level Principles for the Risk Based Approach to Safety Inspections and Defect Response times (2016).
+Nottingham City Council utilised the guidance documents produced by MSIG in the development of this highway safety inspection manual with a view to ensuring that highway users experience an appropriately consistent approach to highway safety inspection and maintenance.